tfarina/isengard/c/namingconventions.md

 ## Pascal Snake Case

-Pascal_Snake_Case is a naming convention where each word starts with a capital letter and words are separated by underscores.
+Pascal_Snake_Case is a naming convention where all words start with a capital letter and are separated by underscores.

 ## Camel Snake Case